cmoralesmx/cmoralesmx.github.io/_posts/2020-12-01-building-from-aur.md

 ---
 layout: post
-title: Building packages fom the AUR
+title: Building packages from the AUR
 date: 2020-12-01 20:01:00
 description: A simple guide for build packages from the AUR without helpers
 comments: true